sequoiatree/teaching-cs/src/curriculum/topical/introduction/homework.md

 # Introduce yourself

-Take the time to write a short (1 paragraph or so) introduction for yourself, and post it as a followup to the "Introductions" post on Piazza.
-Also reply to at least 2 other folks, to get to know them a bit.
+Take the time to write a short (one paragraph or so) introduction for yourself, and post it in the #random channel on Slack.
+Also reply to at least two other folks, to get to know them a bit.
 You're going to be learning and working with about half the people who are in this class, and now is your chance to say hello to them!

+Please also add a profile picture on Slack by clicking your name and then "edit profile".
+This will make it easier for your classmates to remember you.

 # Setup